tianrui-qi/DSMLM/README.md

 -   `-window WINDOW`: Number of frames in each window, unit frames.
 Window size must larger or equal to stride and divisible by stride.
 Should set with stride at the same time.
 Default: 0.
--   `-method {DCC,MCC,RCC}`: Drift correction method, DCC, MCC, or RCC.
+-   `-m {DCC,MCC,RCC}`: Drift correction method, DCC, MCC, or RCC.
 Must be set if you want to evaluate with drift correction.
 DCC run very fast where MCC and RCC is more accurate.
 We suggest to use DCC to test the window size first and then use MCC or RCC to calculate the final drift.
 Default: None.
 -   `-b BATCH_SIZE`: Batch size.
 Set this value according to your GPU memory.
     Note that the product of rng_sub_user must divisible by batch_size.